patrickpiedad/Website2O/src/content/posts/2024-05-10-documenting-my-journey.md

 Writing about my learning path also forces me to internalize the concepts that I'm learning about.
 It's one thing to go through problem sets like manipulating arrays and using "Math.reduce" to find required values.
 It's another thing to describe your learning process through writing and "teach" it to your audience.

-<i>Additionally, I think it provides value to those that are looking to pursue the same path. </i>
+*Additionally, I think it provides value to those that are looking to pursue the same path.*

 I'm currently a military intelligence officer working to transition into the tech industry in Germany.
 While the military experience gave me soft skills that will prove helpful later on, it did not teach me any of the technical skills that I need to be successful in software development.